Taweilo/red_wine_quality_classification/README.md

  <img src="https://github.com/Taweilo/Red_Wine_Quality_Classification_Model/blob/main/image/evaluation.jpg" width="600" >

 ## 6. Business Value
-From the below graph, we can easily compare the business value between ml model (RF classifier) and non-ml model: by considering the relationship of the true positive rate and expected profits on two models.
+From the below graph, we can easily compare the business value between the ml model (RF classifier) and the non-ml model: by considering the relationship between the true positive rate and expected profits on the two models.
 * RF classifier performance is better than the non-ml model
 * True positive rate has a positive relationship with expected profits because more good wine in the population yields more profits.
 Detail check with the information below the graph.